n8-7d1/n8-7d1/README.md

 - 🔭 I’m currently working on something cool
 - 🙋‍♂️ I'm currently looking for more cool things-
 - 🌱 I’m currently learning how to cook and code
-- ⚡ Fun fact: I sold a few things on ebay today.
+- ⚡ Fun fact: I have too much on my mind today.
 <!--
 -
 - 🌱 I’m currently learning ...ddd